MarRobSoftwire/DevOps-Unit-9-Workshop/instructions.md

 We are not going to have Terraform manage the Resource Group, and will instead just tell Terraform that it exists with a `data` block.

-Add the following to your `main.tf`, using the resource group name relevant to your ACG sandbox.
+Add the following to your `main.tf`, using the resource group name relevant to your cloud sandbox.

 ```terraform
 data "azurerm_resource_group" "main" {